-BELOW IS GENERAL INFORMATION TO HELP YOU PREPARE TO APPLY TO THE THEATRE ARTS PROGRAM.
+BELOW IS GENERAL INFORMATION TO HELP YOU PREPARE TO APPLY TO THE THEATRE PROGRAM.

-Becoming a Theatre Arts Major at Southern Oregon University is a three-step process:
+Becoming a Theatre Major at Southern Oregon University is a three-step process:

 Step 1 – Apply to the university.
 Contact the Office of Admissions for details.
 (You do not have to wait for acceptance into SOU to continue with Step 2, however your theatre application decision will be contingent upon SOU acceptance through that separate application process.)

-Step 2 – Apply to the Theatre Arts Program.
+Step 2 – Apply to the Theatre Program.
 Follow the application details below.

-*In the event you are accepted into SOU but are not selected for the Theatre Arts program, you may reapply to the department for the following year.
+*In the event you are accepted into SOU but are not selected for the Theatre program, you may reapply to the program the following year.
 Some theatre courses are always available for enrollment to non-theatre majors.

 You may save your application in multiple drafts if you aren't able to complete it in one sitting.
 If you have any questions, please feel free to contact us at 541-552-6346.